benjzhang/benjzhang.github.io/_pages/research.md

 I am an applied and computational mathematician with research interests in establishing the mathematical foundations of machine learning (ML) methods and their application in scientific computing.
 My research program offers new frameworks for **understanding** ML methods through established mathematical disciplines, **enhancing and innovating** methods based on those insights, and **principled application** to scientific computing problems.

-My recent work centers **generative artificial intelligence** (AI) through **partial differential equations** (PDEs) arising from **mathematical control theory** and **optimal transport**.
+My recent work focuses on **generative artificial intelligence** (AI) through the lens of **partial differential equations** (PDEs) arising from **mathematical control theory** and **optimal transport**.
 This perspective extends from deep learning architectures to scientific computing applications, leading to methodological improvements and analysis that yield a deeper understanding of state-of-the-art generative flow algorithms.
 Simultaneously, my study of generative AI produces algorithms for **trustworthy scientific machine learning**.
-In particular, my ideas for robust generative modeling enable probabilistic foundations for **operator learning**, grounding foundation models for differential equations in this framework and providing **uncertainty quantification** (UQ).
+In particular, my work on robust generative modeling for differential equations enables probabilistic foundations for **operator learning**, grounding foundation models for differential equations in this framework and providing **uncertainty quantification** (UQ).
 UQ is a recurring theme in my research program, which provides tools for obtaining statistical guarantees, understanding stability of algorithms, and confidence in generative algorithms.

 ## Research Tree